awslabs/aws-lambda-web-adapter/examples/fastapi-https/README.md

-# FastAPI Https example
+# FastAPI HTTPS example

-A FastAPI over Https example application.
+A FastAPI over HTTPS example application.
 You can build and test it locally as a typical FastAPI application.

 ## Generate self-signed certificate

-To run FastAPI over Https, we need to obtain an x.509 v3 certificate.
+To run FastAPI over HTTPS, we need to obtain an x.509 v3 certificate.
 You can obtain the certificate from a Certificate Authority or generate a self-signed certificate.

 Here is a command to generate a self-signed certificate with `openssl`.
 The cert has two Subject Alt Names (SAN): `localhost` and `api.example.com`.
 ```bash